ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step5.md

 6. IP address

 ## What needed to be done to be GDPR compliant?
 Put Someone in charge of data.

-Build a Privacy Policy, handle Consent Management and provide support to fulfill the rights that are granted to the users by GDPR
+Build a Privacy Policy, handle Consent Management and provide support to fulfill the rights that are granted to the users by GDPR.